ojanvafai/make-time/README.md

 In order to deploy, Ojan will need to make you a collaborator on the relevant appengine projects first.

-## Bundling
-By default, running locally will serve unbundled and deploying will bundle.
-You can override the default behavior (locally and on the server) with the query parameter bundle=0 for no bundling and bundle=1 for bundling.
-For bundle=1 to work locally, need to start the server with "./gulp serve --bundle", which is generally not recommended because compiles are >10x slower with bundling.

 ## Recommendations
 If you use VS Code you can get autoformatting of TS code on save with: